 As always, the invitation is to follow your interests and your tastes, in this itinerary to London, if you then decide to follow our advice, we assure you that you will not regret it.

-in presentation page we have listed the ways to get from your Airport to Central London.
+Both father and son worked in the presentation page we have listed the ways to get from your Airport to Central London.
 If you are a Victoria Station, Liverpool street, Paddington, Bayswater, in short, just arrived from your transfer to London, the very first thing to do is to get a ticket for the metro; whether it's a Travel Card or an Oyster Card, it's not important, as long as you do it: the tube it will be your "traveling companion" anywhere in London.

 The traditional changing of the guard at Buckingham Palace is seen every year by thousands of visitors; His Majesty's guards are the most famous in the world.